lynnfaraday/aresmush.com/tutorials/code/quickstart/db-intro.md

     end

 {% note %}
-Just setting the class attribute (like <code>char.alias = 'guest'</code>) will change the local copy of the object, but it doesn't update the database.
-Always call <code>update</code> to save database changes.
+Just setting the class attribute (like `char.alias = 'guest'`) will change the local copy of the object, but it doesn't update the database.
+Always call `update` to save database changes.
 {% endnote %}